Imran4424/Software-Architecture/SolidPrinciples.md

     - Separating pure logic from IO/side-effects.

-So, it is safe to say that Single Responsibility principle achieved by aiming for low coupling and high cohesion.
+So, it is safe to say that Single Responsibility principle is achieved by aiming for low coupling and high cohesion.

 #### Benefits of Single Responsibility Principle
 - Easy to maintain the code base